 The course is a measured 42 km (26.2 miles) - it says so in the Guiness Book of Records.

 This event is tough, mentally and physically, because of the altitude.
-The start is at the Gorak Shep 5184m, the highest habitation in the valley and close to Everest Base Camp.
+The start is at the Gorak Shep 5184m, the highest habitation in the Khumbu valley, the original Everest Base Camp.
 The finish is at the Sherpa town of Namche Bazaar, 3446m.

-Although the course is basically downhill, there are two steep uphill sections and a flatter loop - 6 miles of trail towards Thamo before returning to Namche Bazaar.
+Although the course is basically downhill, there are two steep uphill sections before the six mile loop on the trail to Thamo and back to Namche Bazaar.

 The terrain is varied - some of the paths are paved and wide enough to pass the Yak trains that will be travelling up and down the valley.
 The rest of the route consists of glacial morraine; sandy scree, uneven tracks, stony staircases, narrow suspension bridges and exposed paths contouring the mountains, way above the river.

 Experience of moving easily over rough terrain is essential and a background of running road marathons isn't sufficient for an application to be accepted.
-The race is only suitable for runners with recent experience of fell or mountain running, orienteering, endurance events or mountaineering and you will need to include details your experience on the application form.
+The race is suitable for runners with experience of moving quickly and confidently over rough ground - trail, fellrunning, orienteering, endurance events and mountaineering.
+The registration form is your opportunity to show off and list all your past efforts and glories!

-There will be a medical in the hotel at Kathmandu to give the doctors knowledge of everyone in their team.
-There is another medical the day before the race to check that you are fit enough to continue to the start.
-If you're not well enough to start, it's likely that you can join the race further down the valley.
+There will be a medical in the hotel at Kathmandu to give the doctors first hand knowledge of everyone in their team.
+On the day before the marathon, there is another medical to check that you are fit enough to continue to the start.
+Should you not be well enough, it's likely that you can join the race further down the valley.

-- Everyone will have a personal GPS Tracker so their progress on the race can be seen in real time, anywhere in the world, and providing acurate timing via satelite.
+- Everyone will have a personal GPS Tracker which will provide acurate timing and everyones progress in the marathon can be seen in real time, anywhere in the world.

-- The race has control points approximately every 3 miles, providing a hot or cold drink and some food.
+- The race has control points approximately every 3 miles which will be providing hot/cold drink sand some food.
 These points are staffed by our team of doctors, marshals and the Nepali support team.